christoph-phillips/blog/content/blog/zone-2-training-for-fell-runners.md

   eat for high intensity runs less than 2 hours.
 You won't need to eat at all for your long runs up to 3 hours.
 This diet change will lead to weight loss, a key in training and racing faster for free.

+  ## How do I do it?

+  The first thing you need to do is work out your maximum heart rate.
+There are so many testing protocols for this but I find the easiest is to take a race of between 20 - 40 minutes where you worked as hard as you could, you weren't fatigued beforehand, and you sprinted to the finish line.
+Take the maximum value from that sprint at the end and it will be very close to your maximum.

+  Next you need to work out your Zone 2 heart rate.
+You can do this using the calculator here.
+Just input your maximum heart rate and take the Zone 2 figures.
+(If you are interested in the other zones, what they mean, and how to train them, more will be coming soon).

+  The difficult thing is then putting it into practice for your next run.
+The most important thing is to keep your heart rate somewhere between the upper and lower limits.
+It will definitely mean that you have to slow down drastically on any hill.
+It might mean you have to run faster on the flats and downs.

+  You have to keep the zone consistent.
+Any foray into the Zone 3 will cause a reset in the fat adaptation as your body switches to burning carbs.
+Any lower and you won't elicit enough stress to give benefits.

+  I find the best way of doing this is to turn off all fields on my running watch so that I can only see heart rate.
+Then I can glance down occasionally as I run to check I'm in the right zone, forgetting pacing and distance metrics.
+This will feel annoying at first, but your body will adapt and you will begin to recognise when you are in Zone 2 and not need to look at all as you progress.

+  You can also cross train effectively as you now have a standard to keep to.
+I do a lot of sessions on the bike, and I know that if I am in a Zone 2 session it's equivalent metabolically to doing it on a run.

+  Some people have asked me about the quantity of Zone 2 training.
+I feel that in the beginning you should keep the same mileage and duration as before, just prevent yourself running in higher and lower zones for most of your running.
+  You will soon find you can start to increase your mileage as your intensity reduces.

+  ## But don't I need a balanced training schedule?

+  Zone 2 training is not everything.
+It should be incorporated into a varied training routine that works other systems, depending on your targets in terms of training, racing, and lifestyle.
+I think the best place to start is to consciously replace those runs where your heart rate / intensity was in Zone 3, with Zone 2 running.
+The goal is to provide stimulus for your body to adapt, and training in the 'dead zone' for most of your runs will not do this.

+  ## Overcoming Zone 2 challenges

+  There are a few challenges you will meet when you first begin targeting this zone.

+  1. You will have to walk on the hills.
+This has the mental effect of making you not feel strong.
+We are playing the long game here, not satisfying our ego.
+Try and keep in mind that it will pay off in the weeks and months to come.

+  2. You will find it difficult to train with others.
+Everyone has different abilities and training methods.
+You are going to find that you are further behind on shorter runs to begin with, and probably further ahead on longer runs feeling fresher while others bonk or exhaust themselves.
+If you run with a club, this gives you a really good opportunity to spend more time with the slower runners at the back, enjoying new conversations whilst keeping your own training intact.

+  3. The buzz isn't the same.
+The after effect of a Zone 2 session is nothing like running in higher intensities.
+The buzz of adrenaline and exhaustion doesn't happen.
+Its a much more sedate training zone and will make you feel calm and collected.
+This can be tough if you enjoy beasting yourself and lying on the sofa afterwards!

+  ## What can I expect?
 ---